Amalia Küssner Coudert: Paintings of royalty

 King Edward VII.
 In 1899, Küssner traveled to St. Petersburg, Russia, to paint miniature portraits of several members of the Russian royal family, including Czar Nicholas II and his wife, Czarina Alexandra Feodorovna at the Winter Palace.
 Küssner also painted miniature portraits of Grand Duchess Maria Pavlovna, an aunt of Czar Nicholas II, and Grand Duchess Elena Vladimirovna, the daughter of Grand Duke Vladimir Alexandrovich of Russia.
-At the height of her career in the late 1880s, Küssner earned her as much as US$4,000 per portrait.
+At the height of her career in the late 1890s, Küssner earned her as much as US$4,000 per portrait.

 Later years

 In 1899 Küssner traveled to southern Africa to obtain permission from Cecil Rhodes, a British diamond mining magnate, to paint his miniature portrait.
 She began the work at his summer home in Africa and completed the portrait after returning to New York City.
 Following her marriage in July 1900, she accepted only a few commissions for her portrait work, but did not give it up entirely.
 A New York Times article in 1901 claimed that Amalia Küssner Coudert was "meeting with great success" in London, but, for the most part, her career dwindled and eventually ended after her marriage.

 Küssner duPont Coudert's most notable work after 1900 included a return trip to Russia in 1902 to paint a second miniature portrait of Czarina Alexandra Feodorovna.
 After returning to England, she painted a miniature portrait in 1903 of Alice Keppel, the mistress of the King Edward VII.
 In 1904, Küssner Coudert was involved in a lawsuit in London with Ada Watney regarding payment for a miniature portrait.

-Although Amalia and Charles duPont Coudert maintained a mansion in New York, which was a wedding gift from his mother, the couple spent most of their married life traveling d throughout Europe.
+Although Amalia and Charles duPont Coudert maintained a mansion in New York, which was a wedding gift from his mother, the couple spent most of their married life traveling throughout Europe.
 The couple also owned at least one piece of notable art.
-In 1911, the dePont Couderts loaned a Pierre Puvis de Chavannes painting titled "Child Gathering Apples" to the Metropolitan Museum of Art.
+In 1911, the duPont Couderts loaned a Pierre Puvis de Chavannes painting titled "Child Gathering Apples" to the Metropolitan Museum of Art.
 The duPont Couderts sold the family home in New York in 1914 and purchased Windlesham Hall, a Tudor castle in Surrey, England.